 - Gather leaves, sticks, shells and stones from outside.
 You can take them inside and use them for sorting, painting or building.

 - Move to music, make up dances and play dress-ups.
+Maybe your child could act out a new adventure based on a favourite superhero or cartoon character.

 - Set up an indoor treasure hunt.